 Dachshunds that have IVDD Type 1 can generally heal over time and are able to resume their normal daily routines, including walking and playing.

-It isn’t always clear when the injury actually happens.
-The dog’s symptoms may not appear for a couple of days after the forceful contact.
+It isn’t always clear when a back injury actually happens.
+Your dog’s symptoms may not appear for a couple of days after the forceful impact.